ERamaM/PMDLComparator/README.md

 These rules must be added in the file "formulas.yaml" using the same format as indicated in the comments.

+#### Automatic rule discovery

+There is a way to automatize the previous steps when you have to perform an experimentation over a big set of process logs.
+The extraction process is run in two steps: first, we screenshot the rules from RuM automatically using Sikuli.
+Then, we use Tesseract and OpenCV to extract the rules from the images taken.

+The screenshot process must be run in a system with the following characteristics (can be a virtual machine): **Windows 10 x64 with Java 11 x64 under a resolution of 1920x1980 using RuM in full screen under the default theme of Windows.
+If you use a virtual machine, ensure to use "Full screen" and "Exclusive mode" if available**.
+This is really important since we rely exclusively in screenshots to detect the buttoms of RuM.

+First, download RuM and the Sikuli IDE using the scripts "download_rum" and "download_sikulix".
+Then, open both applications using Java (put RuM in full screen).
+Create or empty the folders "declare_models" and "declare_rules" under the same directory that the sikuli executable is placed.
+Then, click "run" in sikuli to start the extraction process.
+DON'T touch the mouse under any circumstance or block the screen of RuM with other windows.
+After the extraction is done, the screenshots will be placed inside the folder "declare_rules".

+Now, we have to prepare the environment for the extraction of the rules from the screenshots.

+First, install tesseract and opencv:

+	sudo apt install libtesseract-dev tesseract-ocr

+Then create a conda environment for the OCR:

+	conda create -n "ocr" python=3.6
+	python -m pip install opencv-python==4.5.3.56 pytesseract==0.3.7 pandas==1.1.5
+	conda activate ocr

+Then, run the script "ocr_images.py"

+	python ocr_images.py

+This script assumes that the images are 1920x1048 (i don't know why sikuli does not capture the screen entirely).
+If the images are different, you'll need to modify the pixels used to extract the rules in lines 51-65.
+This script assumes also that a folder with data will be inside "data" called "activity_assignments" (this folder is automatically created when preprocessing the data using the data_preprocessor).

+After running the script, the formulas will be placed inside the folder "src" under the file "formulas.yaml".

+#### Running the experiments

 Before running the experiments you need to start the Java LTL checker server.
 The file is inside the subdirectory "./LTLCheckForTraces/out/artifacts/TryToCompile_jar/".
 Inside that directory execute:

 	java -jar TryToCompile.jar

 If the file is missing, you'll need to compile the code (use IntelliJ IDEA).